corda/corda-runtime-os/wiki/Re-registration.md

 ```
 </details>

-> Note: To retrieve information about key pairs belonging to a holding identity, use `curl --insecure -u admin:admin -X GET $API_URL/keys/$HOLDING_ID`.
+> Note: To retrieve information about key pairs (e.g. key ID required for the registration context) belonging to a holding identity, use `curl --insecure -u admin:admin -X GET $API_URL/keys/$HOLDING_ID`.

 # How To Re-register